 The process I use to make teak furniture beautiful is not complicated.
 I start with a weathered piece of teak furniture.
 Clean it, sand it, sand it again, wash off the dust, perform a couple more steps that I consider trade secrets, and seal it with a teak sealer.
 This description makes the process sound easier than it really is.
 These are just the steps in the process and there are a number of ways to accomplish each step.
 Over the past ten years I have developed a system that produces excellent results, every time.

-I am always looking for ways to refine the process, products that last longer, and anything that can help me provide a better service but there are certain things that will probably never change.
-The process of restoring the beauty of teak furniture involves a lot of hard and sometimes tedious work and there is just no way around that.
+I am always looking for ways to refine the process, products that last longer, and anything that can help me provide a better service but there is one thing that will probably never change; the process of restoring the beauty of teak furniture involves a lot of hard and sometimes tedious work and there is just no way around that.